pengxingang/MolDiff/README.md

 More information can be found in our [paper](https://proceedings.mlr.press/v202/peng23b.html).

+> **Update Jul 23, 2024**
+> Add the trained MolDiff checkpoint on the QM9 dataset and the corresponding sampling configuration file.
+See the `ckpt` directory.

 ## Installation
 ### Dependency
 The codes have been tested in the following environment: